 As one of only five NIH-funded point-of-care technology centers in the nation within the Point-of-Care Technologies Research Network (POCTRN), ACME POCT will use the $31 million supplement to lead testing validation and work closely with partners across the country—including relevant technology developers and others in the medical diagnostics industry—to meet a short deadline.
-The goal of the project is to make millions of accurate and easy-to-use tests per week available by the end of summer 2020 and in time for flu season.
+The goal of the project is to make millions of accurate and easy-to-use tests each week available by the end of summer 2020 and in time for flu season.

-“We will vet and whittle down thousands of COVID-19 diagnostic tests the NIH will receive from across the country to 10 to 20 meritorious projects, which our Center will shepherd toward manufacturing and scale up with the objective of national deployment this fall,” says Wilbur Lam, MD, PhD, Pediatric Hematologist and Oncologist at Aflac Cancer and Blood Disorders Center of Children’s and Principal Investigator of ACME POCT.
+“We will vet and whittle down thousands of COVID-19 diagnostic tests the NIH will receive from across the country to 10 to 20 meritorious projects, which our center will shepherd toward manufacturing and scale up with the objective of national deployment this fall,” says Wilbur Lam, MD, PhD, a Pediatric Hematologist/Oncologist at the Aflac Cancer and Blood Disorders Center of Children’s and Principal Investigator of ACME POCT.

 Research reported in this press release was supported by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health under award number U54 EB027690-02S1.